-Self-determination of ELs with Disabilities in Comparison with Other Students report never acting autonomously in several situations.
-The summary autonomy scale score of 10.34 for EL students with disabilities was significantly lower than that of other students with disabilities (11.54, p<.01) and of other (non-EL) students in the general population (12.39, p<.001).
-Although their overall summary autonomy score did not significantly differ from that of ELs in the general population, they were more likely than ELs in the general population to report never choosing gifts for friends and family (14% vs 3%, p<.05) or planning weekend activities (16% vs 5%, p<.05).
-ELs with disabilities were more likely than other students with disabilities to report that they never chose restaurants (14% vs 6%; p<.05) or activities like movies, concerts, or dances (25% vs 15%, p<.05).
-ELs with disabilities were consistently less likely to act autonomously than were other students in the general population across all of the autonomous measures included in NLTS 2012.
+(Table 2).
+ELs with disabilities were more likely than other students to report never acting autonomously in several situations.
+The summary autonomy scale score of 10.34 for EL students with disabilities was significantly lower than that of other students with disabilities (11.54, p < .01) and of other (non-EL) students in the general population (12.39, p < .001).
+Although their overall summary autonomy score did not significantly differ from that of ELs in the general population, they were more likely than ELs in the general population to report never choosing gifts for friends and family (14% vs. 3%, p < .05) or planning weekend activities (16% vs. 5%, p < .05).
+ELs with disabilities were more likely than other students with disabilities to report that they never chose restaurants (14% vs. 6%; p < .05) or activities like movies, concerts, or dances (25% vs. 15%, p < .05).

+ELs with disabilities were consistently less likely to act autonomously than were other students in the general population across all the autonomous measures included in NLTS 2012.